NSS Nature Preserves

 Protecting The Underground

-The NSS began over seventy years ago as a collective of individuals interested in caves and caving.
-From the beginning, we recognized the need to protect the fragile and timeless environment, both above and underground.
+The NSS began over 80 years ago as a collective of individuals interested in caves and caving.
+From the beginning, we recognized the need to protect the fragile and timeless environments above and below ground.
 Conservation has always been a prime tenet of the NSS's foundations.